Conflict Resolution Youth Summit

 • Rising high school 10th, 11th, and 12th grade students

-• Interest in leadership, social justice, and community engagement.
+• Interest in leadership, social justice, and/or community engagement.

 Meet our 2023 Staff